Henri Rousseau: Exhibitions

-Two major museum exhibitions of his work were held in 1984–85 (in Paris, at the Grand Palais; and in New York, at the Museum of Modern Art) and in 2001 (Tübingen, Germany).
+Two major museum exhibitions of his work were held in 1984-1985 (Grand Palais and Museum of Modern Art) and in 2001 (Kunsthalle Tubingen).
 "These efforts countered the persona of the humble, oblivious naïf by detailing his assured single-mindedness and tracked the extensive influence his work exerted on several generations of vanguard artists," critic Roberta Smith wrote in a review of a later exhibition.

-A major exhibition of his work, "Henri Rousseau: Jungles in Paris", was shown at the Tate Modern from 3 November 2005 to 5 February 2006, organised by the Tate and the Musée d'Orsay, where the show also appeared.
-The exhibition, encompassing 48 of his paintings, was on display at the National Gallery of Art in Washington from 16 July to 15 October 2006 and at the Grand Palais in Paris from 15 March to 19 June 2006.
+A major exhibition of his work, "Henri Rousseau: Jungles in Paris", was shown at the Tate Modern (3 November 2005 – 5 February 2006), organised by the Tate and the Musée d'Orsay, where the show also appeared.
+The exhibition, encompassing 48 of his paintings, was on display at the National Gallery of Art Washington (16 July – 15 October 2006), and at the Grand Palais (15 March – 19 June 2006).

+In 2015 the Fondazione Musei Civici di Venezia, the Musée d'Orsay, and the Musée de l'Orangerie collaborated on an exhibition Henri Rousseau that focused Rousseau's vision and his impact on his fellow artists.
+In addition to works by Rousseau, the exhibit featured works by fellow artists Georges Seurat, Wassily Kandinsky, Pablo Picasso among others.
+The exhibit was curated by Gabriella Belli, Guy Cogeval, Beatrice Avanzi, and Claire Bernardi.
+It was exhibited at the Doge's Palace (6 March – 6 September 2015), the Musée d'Orsay (titled The Douanier Rousseau.
+Archaic Candour, 22 March – 17 July 2016) and National Gallery Prague (16 September 2016 – 15 January 2017).
+(Note: The catalogue was written by Gabriella Belli and Guy Cogeval (ISBN 978-8-866-48256-7).)